salimkabeer/DockerTutorial/README.md

  1. FROM -> every Dockerfile starts with FROM, with the introduction of multi-stage builds as of version 17.05, you can have more than one FROM instruction in one Dockerfile.
  2. COPY vs ADD -> ADD can pull files from url sources, which COPY cannot.
-ADD can also extract compressed files assuming it can recognize and handle the format.
+ADD can also extract compressed files (like, tar)assuming it can recognize and handle the format.
 You cannot extract archives with COPY.
  3. ENV -> ENV is used to define environment variables.
  4. RUN -> RUN will execute commands, to create a layer on image.
  5. VOLUME -> specify volumes